atreyasha/spp-explainability/docs/develop.md

     1. Dedicated modelling

-        1.  **TODO** re-make usage scripts for github readme

-        2.  **TODO** make custom normalizer module to dynamically ignore infinities instead of expecting fixed sizes -\> perhaps create a new torch Module for this

-        3.  **TODO** consider using a generic function for batch minima, since this could be dependent on the semiring

-        4.  change frequency of tensorboard, evaluation and model saving to update-level

-            1.  update arg parser with new arguments

-            2.  update train_inner with new workflow for saving/loading
-                information

-            3.  update save checkpoint code with required information

-            4.  shift torch evaluation/autograd hooks around to be more sensible and to respect more frequent evaluations
+        1.  **TODO** perform grid-training with wider parameters spaces and random seeds

-            5.  vary tau argument in grid search and use values in range from 0.00-0.75 -\> use a greater than zero tau value to depend on fewer patterns
+            1.  vary tau argument in grid search and use values in range from 0.00-0.75 -\> use a greater than zero tau value to depend on fewer patterns

-            6.  repeat grid-search with multiple random seeds -\> do this after all changes and run code multiple times to maximize GPU memory usage
+            2.  repeat grid-search with multiple random seeds -\> do this after all changes and run code multiple times to maximize GPU memory usage